 Clinical Laboratory Science

-MLT to CLS Bachelors Degree
+MLT to CLS Bachelors Degree Track

 The Clinical Laboratory Science Department at WSSU offers the MLT to CLS Distance Learning Program for graduates of an accredited Medical Laboratory Technology (MLT) program seeking a bachelors degree in Clinical Laboratory Science.
 Students must be certified as a medical laboratory technician for acceptance into the WSSU MLT to CLS Distance Learning Program.
 The CLS courses are delivered online for the convenience of students working full-time.
 Campus visits are welcomed but not required for this program.